-Back in March 2015, we have mourned the passing of our first prime minister, Mr Lee Kuan Yew, a man who was well known for his strength and resilience, controversial decisions and gumption.
+In March 2015, we mourned the passing of our first prime minister, Mr Lee Kuan Yew, a man who was well known for his strength and resilience, controversial decisions and gumption.
 We have all been drawn to consider the steel within his generation; those who lived through the Japanese Occupation, and who were instrumental in building up our nation to what she is today.

 As we consider how we too can embody this kind of character and seek to grow our children’s own strength and resilience, here are some ways to consider.

 Many of us are guilty of helicopter parenting at times, staying close to our children – sometimes literally over them – to see if they are okay, or to help them solve various problems that they encounter.

 Of course, some hovering is to be expected, and how much you hover depends very much on the age, maturity and ability of your child.
 But in general, while a two year old would probably need a parent’s help to do a tracing worksheet, while your seven year old should have no problem sitting down to complete his homework on his own, without you having to sit next to him to check that he is answering the questions correctly.

 By giving your children more autonomy in the little things of daily life, like eating their meals, brushing their teeth, dressing themselves, doing school work and packing their toys, you are teaching them the value and importance of responsibility and helping them develop a sense of ownership about themselves and their property.
 These are essential ingredients for creating a self-initiated attitude of resilience during tough moments.

 Very related to the previous point is the need to give children age-appropriate responsibilities from young.
 Assign them tasks that they can help with around the house, like setting the table, keeping their toys or folding clothes.
 Then hold them accountable to doing a good job.

 This teaches your children the true meaning of commitment and responsibility, and allows them opportunity to think of ways to manage the task when something goes wrong.